About Migrant Justice

 Mission

-Our mission is to build the voice, capacity, and power of the farmworker community and engage community partners to organize for economic justice and human rights.
-We gather the farmworker community to discuss and analyze shared problems and to envision collective solutions.
-Through this ongoing investment in leadership development, members deepen their skills in community education and organizing for long-term systemic change.
-From this basis our members have defined community problems as a denial of rights and dignity and have prioritized building a movement to secure these fundamental human rights to: 1) Dignified Work and Quality Housing; 2) Freedom of Movement and Access to Transportation; 3) Freedom from discrimination; 4) Access to Health Care.
+Our mission is to build the voice, capacity, and power of the immigrant farmworker community to organize for economic justice and human rights.
+We bring together community members to analyze shared problems and envision collective solutions.
+Through an ongoing investment in leadership development, Migrant Justice members deepen their skills and knowledge to organize for long-term, systemic change.

 • Food Chain Workers Alliance's Food Justice Award (2017)